College application partially filled out with big rejected stamp over top

 4. Why do you care about the rejection?

 This was another really tough question that I had to come to terms with.
-At first I spouted out fake answers, like “I really liked the school” or “I wanted more options.”
+At first, I spouted out fake answers, like “I really liked the school” or “I wanted more options.”
 Soon enough, though, I got down to the cold, hard truth: I was embarrassed.
 And I’m sure many of you are in the same boat as well.
 It can seem embarrassing to get rejected from a college, especially if you were sure you were going to get in.
 You have to tell all your friends and family members who ask about it, and it feels like that rejection will be a permanent stain on the résumé of your life.
-I was so attached to getting into every school that I didn’t even think about the places where I had already been accepted.
+I was so attached to getting into every school that I didn’t even think about the colleges and universities where I had already been accepted.
 It’s important not to get hung up on those rejections and instead focus on the positives.
 If you’re still waiting on an acceptance, don’t stress.
 There is plenty of time to get that big envelope, and I’m sure you will be okay.

 Related: Some Tough Love Advice to Help You Get Over a College Rejection Letter

-So, the lesson for those of you who aren’t seniors and are reading this—choose the colleges where you apply wisely.
-After I applied to all my schools, I realized I was only truly interested in about five out of the 11 schools I submitted an application to.
+So, the lesson for those of you who aren’t seniors and are reading this—choose the colleges you apply to wisely.
+After I applied to all my schools, I realized I was only truly interested in about five out of the 11 schools I applied to.
 Don’t be like me.
-When applying to colleges, make sure you are happy with all of your choices, including the school’s academics, social scene, campus culture, and more.
+When applying to colleges, make sure you are happy with all your choices, including the school’s academics, social scene, campus culture, and more.
 There is so much to think about when choosing where to apply, so don’t be too hasty.
 It’s better to apply to a small number of colleges that you love than a huge list of schools where you only care about 40% of them.
 It can save you a lot of unnecessary heartache in the long run.

 Like what you’re reading?